 While acknowledging that “things might look difficult in the near term” for the bank, DeVaul, whose company owns a significant stake in BAC shares, believes Bank of America’s “massive” $1.2 trillion deposit base gives it not only a competitive advantage relative to its peers, but also “a cheap way to raise capital.”
 (See also: Bank of America to Cut 8,000 Jobs.)

 DeVaul, who cited waning macro-economic concerns, thinks Bank of America shares can deliver 20% gains and perhaps more.
+This positive outlook most likely stems from the increase in new customers that other banks may reject.
+For example, BOA is one of the banks that allow credit cards without ssn so those who don’t have an SSN yet aren’t held back.
+A number of banks don’t allow this so it’s small advantages like this that really pique investor’s interest.
 Bank of America stock rose as much as 3.35% Monday, reaching a session high of $13.85.
 And the stock’s rise rode the wave of a combination of positive factors, including the upcoming British referendum (“Brexit”) on the country’s membership in the European Union, where a poll pointed to “remain” vote.

 What’s more, the analyst noted the bank’s attractive valuation, where the stock trades at about 0.8 times to tangible book value.
 “BofA trades at a larger-than-usual discount to JPMorgan Chase & Co.
 (JPM) and Wells Fargo & Company (WFC).”
 Adding, “In the past 10 years, BofA has traded for an average of 1.2 times tangible book.”